clojure-emacs/parseclj/DESIGN.md

 The parser is again a single function `parseclj-parse`.
 It is a higher order function, with much of the final result determined by the `reduce-leaf` and `reduce-branch` functions passed in as arguments.

 `parseclj-parse` internally operates by using a stack.
-This stack contains tokens (as returned by `clj-lex-next`), and reduced values.
+This stack contains tokens (as returned by `parseclj-lex-next`), and reduced values.

 `reduce-leaf` is a two-argument function.
 It takes the current value of the stack, and a token, and returns an updated stack, typically by parsing the token to a value and pushing that value onto the stack.